3 Key Strategies For Paying Less Taxes In Brooklyn

 Ideal amount: Enough to keep Required Minimum Distributions (RMDs) below the standard deduction

-Too much money here can increase your provisional income, leading to pushing you into a higher tax bracket, making 85% of your Social Security taxable, and increasing your Medicare premiums
+Too much money here can increase your provisional income, which may push you into a higher tax bracket and make 85% of your Social Security benefits taxable.

 3. Tax-Free Bucket